 Instead of acetic acid, such as vinegar, use baking soda, which has an alkaline pH level.
 Citric acid is used in this oil to cut through grease and dirt.
 Because this acid is found in oranges and other citrus fruits, essential oils derived from these plants will also be effective.

 These ingredients combine to form a thick paste that may be applied to the inside of your oven.
-Make sure to apply a thick coating of the cream before leaving it to set overnight.
+Make sure to apply a thick coating of the cream before leaving it to sit overnight.

 Add Some Borax to the Mix for a New Homemade Recipe

-Borax is another useful item to have on hand for cleaning ovens using Dawn dish soap.
+Borax is another useful item to have on hand for cleaning ovens needing Dawn dish soap.
 Because of its efficacy as a deodorizer and pesticide, borax is frequently used in homemade multi-purpose cleaners.
 This cleaning solution, which has many of the same characteristics as baking soda, works wonders on your oven by eliminating grease and sludge.

 To use this homemade oven cleaning recipe, combine all of the ingredients in a big spray bottle.
 Allow the oven cleaner to soak the surface of the walls overnight.
-You may also sprinkle some baking soda on top before letting it to soak.
+You may also sprinkle some baking soda on top before letting it soak.

-When you’re ready to clean up the solution in the morning, use a wet towel soaked in warm water to wipe away any leftovers.
+When you’re ready to clean up the solution in the morning, use a towel soaked in warm water to wipe away any leftovers.
 To avoid water stains, rinse with warm water again and completely dry.

 Homemade Oven Cleaner with Dawn and Lemon Juice

-Lemon juice is another natural oven cleanser that may be used with dishwashing solutions.
+Lemon juice is another natural oven cleaner that may be used with dishwashing solutions.
 This excellent cleaning solution is just as effective as vinegar at most cleaning tasks but smells ten times nicer.
 This final formula is unstoppable when combined with some of the finest cleaners available!

 Begin by mixing all of the ingredients, except the vinegar, in a small container.
 Once fully combined, add the vinegar tablespoon by the spoonful to avoid an explosion of a bubbly mess that no one wants to add to their cleaning list.